algosup/2023-2024-project-4-sportshield-team-2/Documents/Technical/TheoricalCalculations.md

 We have a total consumption of 228,5727mA per day.

-With the provided battery of 1100mA the device can be used for approximatly 4,8 days.
+With the provided battery of 1100mA the device can be used for approximately 4,8 days.
-With our own battery of 3700mA the device can be used for approximatly 16,1 days.
+With our own battery of 3700mA the device can be used for approximately 16,1 days.

 ## Online Documentation